Rest easy and eliminate anxiety with our sedative treatment options.

-There are differing levels of sedation that can be used depending on the intensity of anxiety of the patient as well as the invasiveness of the procedure.
+There are different levels of sedation that can be used depending on the intensity of anxiety of the patient as well as the invasiveness of the procedure.
 The levels of sedation range from an alert but relaxed state to the use of general anesthesia where one would remain unconscious during the entire procedure.
 The levels in between vary by degree of consciousness.

 Types of sedative treatments